 From Celtic events, to beer-related festivities, to film festivals, Canada’s Capital loves to celebrate Irish culture in honour of St. Patrick’s Day.
 Soak up some Irish culture on and around St. Patrick’s Day at the following events and activities.
 Sláinte!

-Join Mayor Jim Watson at Ottawa City Hall as he announces the Ottawa Irish Festival which runs from March 8 – 18, 2018.
+Join Mayor Jim Watson at Ottawa City Hall at 4:30 p.m. as he kicks off the Ottawa Irish Festival which runs from March 7 – 17, 2019.
 Light refreshments are served.

-Feel like burning some of those green beer calories for St. Patrick’s Day?
-The Ottawa Irish Rugby Club is hosting one mile and two mile races which both end at Lansdowne – just in time to catch the end of the St. Patrick’s Parade.
+Burn off some of those green beer calories by participating in the Ottawa Irish Rugby Club’s annual one mile and two mile races which both end at Lansdowne (just in time for the Beau’s St. Patrick’s Party).
 Runners are encouraged to dress in costumes to show some Irish pride!

 Beau’s St. Patrick’s Party starts in the Aberdeen Pavilion at Lansdowne as soon as the parade pulls in (around 12:00 p.m.) and doesn’t stop until 10:00 p.m.!
-Enjoy Irish-inspired cuisine, beers from Beau’s and other Ontario breweries, family activities, as well as live music from The Real Mackenzies, Carotté, Danny & KGB, The Hallions and Mountain Tay.
-A ticket to this family-friendly party also includes free rides on OC Transpo from 9:00 a.m. to 1:00 a.m.
+Enjoy Irish-inspired food, beers from Beau’s and other Ontario breweries, family activities, as well as live music.
+This popular event is family-friendly.

-Enjoy a wonderful evening of Irish fun at the St. Patrick’s Day Dinner and Céilí from 5:30 p.m. to 11:00 p.m. at Blessed Sacrament Church in the Glebe neighbourhood.
-A traditional Irish stew, bread, and tea will be prepared by a professional chef Johnathan Forsynth (gluten-free vegan dish available upon request).
-The Céilí will be taught by expert teachers accompanied by a traditional band, and the Trillium School of Irish Dance will perform.
+Enjoy an evening of Irish fun at the St. Patrick’s Day Dinner and Céilí at Blessed Sacrament Church in the Glebe neighbourhood.
+A traditional Irish stew, bread and tea will be served (gluten-free vegan dish available upon request).
+The Céilí will be taught by expert teachers accompanied by a traditional band, and the Ottawa Irish Dance School will perform.

-A week after St. Patrick’s Day, the Irish Film Festival presents recent films of all genres from Irish filmmakers, as well as Irish music, dance, and other arts.
+Continue the celebrations later in March!
+The Irish Film Festival presents recent films of all genres from Irish filmmakers, as well as Irish music, dance, and other arts.
 Events are held at the newly renovated Arts Court Theatre in the Downtown Rideau area.

 Pubs and bars around town – various dates